ImageMagick/Usage-Markdown/quantize/index.md

 **Color Quantization ("`-colors`") will generally avoid picking primary colors!**

 As of IM version 6.3 the Color Quantization function was modified to try to include colors that are very common in the original image.
-As such if an image contains a area of a single color (such as '`white`' in the above), that color will generally be included in the final color map.
+As such, if an image contains an area of a single color (such as '`white`' in the above), that color will generally be included in the final color map.

-This improves the situation somewhat, especially for 'cartoon' like images or images on a solid color background.
+This improves the situation somewhat, especially for cartoon-like images or images on a solid color background.
 The 'solid' color will generally be picked so as to help avoid [Dither Speckling](#dither_speckle) which we will look at below.

 **Specific Color in Colormap Solutions**

-At the moment there is only a few ways to gurantee a 'specific color' gets included into the selected colors for later dithering.
+At the moment, there are only a few ways to guarantee a 'specific color' gets included into the selected colors for later dithering.

 One way is to quantize the image as normal, but then output the generated color map (using "`-unique-colors`").
 Now you can adjust that color map so your specific color is really that color.